Radiologic Sciences Online Program

 - Practice safe, quality care to patients, including individuals, families, groups, communities, and population across the lifespan and across the continuum of health care environments;

 - Assess the variations, the complexities, and the need for increased use of healthcare resources in providing patient care;

 - Apply leadership knowledge and skills in radiology care and collaboration with health care team;

 - Demonstrate the ability to communicate, collaborate, and use teamwork among healthcare professional;

 - Apply knowledge and skills in information management and patient care technology; and

 - Examine health care policies, finance, and the regulatory requirements of the profession.

 Cambridge approved to participate in NC-SARA

-Cambridge Institute of Allied Health and Technology has been approved by (Florida) to participate in the National Council for State Authorization Reciprocity Agreements.
+Cambridge Institute of Allied Health & Technology has been approved by (Florida) to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.

 Please visit nc-sara.org to learn more.